-Emmanuel Catholic College is a smoke free environment.
+Emmanuel Catholic College is seeking relief Education Assistants.

 On 14 March 2014, a new Privacy Legislation called Australian Privacy Principals came into force.
 This legislation covers private sector organisations who hold or collect personal information or sensitive information.